Leverage change: Negotiate flexible leases that withstand market shocks

 Futureproofing through flexible lease provisions

-For the large legal practice, flexibility is found in break clauses tied to business outcomes or decline in premises/location attributes, expansion and contraction rights allowing you to scale up or down without incurring crippling costs, sublease provisions to unlock value from surplus space, and utilisation provisions
+For the large legal practice, flexibility is found in break clauses tied to business outcomes or decline in premises/location attributes, expansion and contraction rights allowing you to scale up or down without incurring crippling costs, sublease provisions to unlock value from surplus space, and utilisation provisions.

 Why negotiation matters now